iArcanic/iss-cw/docs/report/iss-report.md

 Another additional requirement, especially for third party data being stored in the company, is the ability for owners to delegate access to specific users of the clinic, since it is their intellectual property after all.

-For this, an additional was implemented to address this.
-This `record_retrieve_by_id` function allows the user to read a record based on its ID, and the `user_id` being the ID of the user trying to access this record.
-Note that the `role_check_decorator` has not be wrapped around this function since the logic here is different the regular role check.
+An additional function was required, so therefore, the `record_retrieve_by_id()` function allows the user to read a record based on its ID, and the `user_id` being the ID of the user trying to access this record.
+Note that the `role_check_decorator()` has not be wrapped around this function since the logic here is different the regular role check.

 ```python
 def record_retrieve_by_id(record_id, user_id)